xCykrix/githooked/README.md

   ./githooked generate prepare-commit-msg pre-commit pre-push
 ```

+## Support

+For support, please open an issue or reach out via Discord.

 ## Contributing

 This project utilizes a Makefile to control the development, workflow, and distribution of the project.
 Dev Container support is required and VSCode is recommended.